 - Fighting (BP 7:190): Engaging in physical contact for the purpose of inflicting and resulting in physical harm to another person. - Physical Aggression (BP 7:190): Physically aggressive behavior resulting in physical harm towards others.
 This includes hitting, kicking, biting, using weapons, or destroying others' possessions. - Sexual Assault (BP 7:190 & 7:20): Any involuntary sexual act in which a person is coerced or physically forced to engage against their will or any nonconsensual sexual touching of a person. - Theft-Major (\$500 and up) (BP 7:190): The act of taking, removing, or possessing, without permission, property belonging to others resulting in serious physical injury. - Battery to a Staff Member (BP 7:190): An offense involving unlawful physical contact to a staff member resulting in serious physical injury. - Hazing (BP 7:190): Any act directed against a student resulting in serious physical violence for the purpose of being initiated into, affiliated with, holding office in, or maintaining membership in any organization, club, or activity, event or athletic club, activity, event or athletic team, whether sponsored or not sponsored by the district, whose members or participants include other students. - Bullying (BP 7:190 and 7:20): The verbal, physical, written, or technological use of force, threat, or coercion to abuse, intimidate, or aggressively dominate others over time.
 This behavior is often repeated and habitual.
-One essential prerequisite is the perception by the bully or by others of an imbalance of social or physical power, which distinguishes bullying from conflict. - Threat of School Violence (BP 7:190): Any act, threat, hoax or prank of a dangerous nature, especially involving weapons, explosives, biological agents, or other dangerous material or look-alikes of such agents that endangers the physical or psychological well-being of multiple people in the school or the school as a whole.
-This includes threatening destructive actions to persons or property.
+One essential prerequisite is the perception by the bully or by others of an imbalance of social or physical power, which distinguishes bullying from conflict. - Threats of Mass Harm or School Violence (BP 7:190)- Any direct or indirect, written, verbal, or electronic communication that threatens or implies an act of mass harm or school violence, including but not limited to shootings, bomb threats, or other forms of large-scale violence against students, staff, or school property.
+This includes statements made as jokes, social media posts, or any other medium, regardless of intent, that cause alarm or disruption to the school environment.